Schwarzen/colormydesktop/README.md

       <img width="60%" src="https://raw.githubusercontent.com/Schwarzen/colormydesktop/assets/ss0.png" />
 </p>

-Then select which platforms/apps you want to generate themes for and press the build and apply butto.
+Then select which platforms/apps you want to generate themes for and press the build and apply button.

-### First time setup:
+# First time setup:

 * GNOME